 India and Tibet have been closely connected since two millennia in terms of history, culture and religion.
 These countries share both sweet and bitter relations that impact the construction of Tibetan ethnic identity in India.
-In this sub-section, I will explore the fashioning of Tibetan ethnic identity both at national and individual levels in India.
+In this sub-section, I will explore the fashioning of Tibetan ethnic identity at both the national and individual levels in India.